kelseyhightower/kubernetes-the-hard-way/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 ## Target Audience

-The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
+The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together, in particular if you want to use a Proxmox hypervisor (or KVM).

 ## Cluster Details